enasequence/read_docs/faq/pathogen-subs-guide.rst

 Assembly file
 '''''''''''''

-The accepted format for unannotated genome assembly is **fasta** and for annotated genome assembly, the accepted format is **embl flat file**
+The accepted format for unannotated genome assembly is **fasta** OR for annotated genome assembly, the accepted format is **embl flat file**
 Please refer to the `Accepted genome assembly data formats guide <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#accepted-genome-assembly-data-formats>`_ for information about preparing these files.